 When someone suggests an herbal medicine, there is often a lot of contradictory information about how much and how to take it.
 Ideas on dosage vary quite a bit depending on the advice of different herbalists and according to different cultures.
-You may find that a western herbalist suggests using just a couple teaspoons of herb for a cup of tea, equivalent to about a gram or two of herb.
-And you may find that an herbalist practicing traditional Chinese Medicine might offer a decoction (tea made with roots, bark, woody things, etc) that contains upwards of 120 grams or just over 4 ounces of herbal material (usually split into 2-6 doses over the course of a day).
+You may find that a western herbalist suggests using just a couple teaspoons of herb for a cup of tea, equivalent to about a gram or two.
+Or you may find that an herbalist practicing traditional Chinese Medicine might offer a decoction (tea made with roots, bark, woody things, etc) that contains upwards of 120 grams or just over 4 ounces of herbal material (usually split into 2-6 doses over the course of a day).
 That is a wide difference in approach and I think its key to explore some of these differences and I’ll give you my take on what works best for me.

 capsule that one takes.
 Lets start with tea.
 When you go to a store to buy a box of tea, you’ll find that each bag weighs about 1.5 grams and can be measured out with one or two teaspoons.
 This is the classic dosage for a gentle cup of herbal tea and often the suggestion is to take two cups of tea a day for a total of 3 grams of herbal material.
 However, this general rule varies quite a bit depending on which herb you are preparing and what potency of dose you are looking for.
 With nourishing and nutritive herbs, such as oatstraw, nettles and raspberry leaf, one can use quite a bit more herbal material to make tea.
 A classic infusion would include 30 grams (just over an ounce) of herb to a quart of hot water left to infuse overnight.

 This is all quite a bit different compared to the use of herbal tea prepared as Traditional Chinese Medicine.
 Often teas are made with upwards of 10-12 herbs of 6-12 grams for each herb.
 That can come out to a whopping 120 grams (4 ounces) of herb per day.
 These brews often include herbs that are strong tasting, sour, bitter, etc and can be very unpalatable to Western taste, especially at that dosage.
 They obviously carry far more nutrients and constituents but can feel truly overpowering to some who take them regularly.
 They are also generally decocted (simmered for a half hour to an hour) which increases the potency even further.
 For many people it is just simply too much.

 Tinctures are often used for a variety of reasons.
-They stay medicinally potent without going bad for several years.
+They stay medicinally potent without going bad for a number of years.
 Alcohol extracts a number of constituents that are not water soluble and they are small and easy to carry on your person.
 Most tinctures made with fresh herbs are made in a 1:2 ratio.
 That means for every 300 grams of herb (10 ounces), there would be 600 ml of alcohol (20 ounces).
 In a one ounce (30 ml) bottle of tincture made in a 1:2 ratio, there is a half ounce of herbal material (15 grams).
 There are gerenerally 30 droppers full of tincture in a bottle so that means each dropper contains about a half gram of herb.
 If you take 2 droppers full 3 times a day then you would receive about 3 grams of herb a day, equivalent to a small dose of herbal tea taken a day.
+Of course alcohol extracts pull out more constituents than just water extracts- so they are generally quite a bit more potent.
 By the way I know that an ounce really equals 28.35 ounces but I’m making this simpler for calculation.
 Please no emails

-The interesting thing is, tinctures can seem to work at very low doses, sometimes as little as 1-5 drops- essentially a negligible amount of plant material (1 drop would be equivalent to 1/60th of a gram of herb).
-This is what I would call a “Spirit Dose”, one that is based on the energetic principle of the herb and its ability to stimulate a healing response in the body, even at tiny doses.
-Certainly the taste of an herb by itself may be able to generate a response via the salivary glands as it signals the brain.
-But on a deeper level, many respected herbalists acknoweldge a homeopathic response, where negligible amounts of herb are able to elicit healing.
-Certainly I have seen this in my own practice as a therapist where minute herbal doses can bring out profound transformative emotional responses.
+I have seen this in my own practice as a therapist where minute drop doses can bring on profound transformative emotional responses.
 One of the beautiful things about drop dosage is that an herbalist and a client are generally working with one plant, trying to connect the medicinal and spiritual benefits of a singular herb to fit a very specific constitution and illness process.

 2-3 grams of herb per day.
-Again, this is equivalent to similar levels of herb taken in tea or tincture form.
-Whole herb concentrations are generally more potent than tea form because one is ingesting the whole ground up plant instead of just the liquid extract.
-However, many people have difficulty digesting and absorbing herbs in this way and I believe that many people pass capsule based herbs without absorbing their full medicinal effect.
+While this is one of the easiest ways of administering herbs, it is not always effective.
+Many people have difficulty digesting and absorbing herbs in this way and I believe that many people pass capsule based herbs without absorbing their full medicinal effect.
 This is one of the reasons I tend to promote taking herbs in tea and tincture form.

 I also am a big fan of people getting to know their herbs on a sensual level.
 That means the more someone can see, feel, smell, taste and yes- hear an herb, the more effective it often is.
 When taking a capsule, we bypass our senses in favor of experiencing the medicinal result of the herb.
 In many ways this is similar to how we approach western allopathic medicine, and my hope is for people to really gain an experiential love of herbs that emphasizes the process, instead of just the result.

 Even though I don’t generally suggest capsules and pills, I have seen many people experience remarkable benefits from taking herbs in this way.
-Certainly this is the most common way of taking herbs and can be amazingly beneficial even without a direct “sensual” interaction with the herb.
+Certainly this is the most common way of taking herbs and can be beneficial even without a direct “sensual” interaction with the herb.